hackmdio/vscode-hackmd/README.md

-# The official Markdown VSCode extension
+# The official HackMD Markdown VSCode extension

+Use the same [HackMD](https://hackmd.io) supported markdown right in VSCode!

 ## Features